 There are also jelly monsters and thieves to look out for, tools you can upgrade to maximize production, and various single-player, co-op, and versus game modes.

 Merchant of the Skies

-Platforms: PC, Xbox One, Nintendo Switch, Linux, Mac
+Platforms: Windows, Xbox One, Switch, Linux, Mac

 Merchant of the Skies casts you as the captain of a money-making airship used to sell items, gather resources, and ultimately build a trade empire among the clouds.